bitnami/containers/bitnami/natscli/README.md

-# Bitnami package for NATS CLI
+# Bitnami Secure Image for NATS CLI

 ## What is NATS CLI?